nmaggioni/r710-fan-controller/README.md

 | Threshold2 < _Tavg_ ≤ Threshold3 | Threshold3 |
 | _Tavg_ > Threshold3 | Automatic |

-If `general`.`hysteresis` is set, the controller will wait for the temperature to go below _ThresholdN - Hysteresis_ temperature.
+If `hysteresis` is set for a given host, the controller will wait for the temperature to go below _ThresholdN - hysteresis_ temperature.
 For example: with a Threshold2 of 37°C and an hysteresis of 3°C, the fans won't slow down from Threshold3 to Threshold2 speed until the temperature reaches 34°C.

 ## Notes on remote hosts